 Before you raise the issue...

 So now you have some tricky decisions to make.
 Should you let them know exactly how you feel?
-Should you drop heavy hints and see how you they reacts?
-Or should you continue to keep your emotions under wraps and just hope he takes the initiative instead?
+Should you drop heavy hints and see how they react?
+Or should you continue to keep your emotions under wraps and just hope they take the initiative instead?
 Before you do anything hasty, it's important to take a step back and try to be honest with yourself.